RobinJunod/DLAV_DepthEstim/README.md

 Below we can see the results of our model's improvments on a monocular video.
-This result can be done using the inference.py file.
+To output this kind of video use the inference.py file.

 ![Comparaison of our result with the original one](https://github.com/RobinJunod/DLAV_DepthEstim/blob/main/result%20demo/result_DLAV_gif.gif)

 ## 3 Guide to use the model